alexflorisca/showcase/README.md

 - Fast & small
 - Support modern browsers only (last 2 versions).
 No support for IE

-### No config
+### Minimal config

 Design and UX decisions are based on user research, best practices and optimisations to converts users into customers.
-There are no configuration options on purpose.
+There are only 2 configuration options on purpose.
 But you can hack at it as you wish of course.

 ### Accessible